runetracker/brand-kit/README.md

 ## Inscriptions

-The Runetracker logo was inscribed forever on the Bitcoin blockchain:
+The Runetracker logo was inscribed forever on the Bitcoin blockchain.

+It consists of two parts:
+- The logo with the footstep
+- The wordmark `RUNE TRACKER`

+The logo was insrcibed on an `uncommon` `Alpha` sat and the second part on an `Omega` rare sat.
+Alpha and Omega are the first and last letters of the Greek alphabet.

 | Parent             | Ordinals Inscription   | Block          | # in Block       | Sat number       | Sattributes    | Fee (sats/vB)      |
 |--------------------|------------------------|----------------|------------------|------------------|----------------|--------------------|